 What makes this example different from a spam email is asking for personal feedback on non-specific sales materials instead of propositioning a product.
 This casual, friendly approach can open the door to more dialogue leading to a meeting.

 Final Thoughts: The ‘Foot in the Door’ Cold Email Template

 If a cold email does not land you a meeting, don’t be bummed out.
 More importantly, an opened email sparks a connection and gets your “foot in the door,” so to speak.

 Once you get past that tricky first step, cold emails are no longer “cold” and it becomes significantly easier to cultivate a relationship with your target prospect.
 There’s only one way to find that success!

 To learn more about how ZoomInfo can dramatically scale and improve all aspects of your go-to-market strategy, contact our sales team today.
 We offer the most intelligent B2B contact database on the market.

-This blog post was originally published on DiscoverOrg and written by the founder of Emails That Sell, Jack Reamer.
+This blog post was updated on June 29th, 2020 and originally published on DiscoverOrg.
+The founder of Emails That Sell, Jack Reamer, is the original author.